adventuretron/adventuretron/README.md

 ### What should the API/usage of adventuretron look like?

 I expect there will be separate adventuretron modules for the main electron process and the renderer process.
 See an early sketch of how the API might look: [Issue #3](https://github.com/sethvincent/adventuretron/issues/3)

+### What do you need to make localization easy?

+Based in part on the i18n implementation in the workshopper-adventure module, I'm making localization in adventuretron a high priority.
+What will make translating adventuretron apps easiest for you?
+[Issue #4](https://github.com/sethvincent/adventuretron/issues/4)